the Norbaforce Mark II

 Rear cover plate

 Each Norbaforce Mark II comes with a powder-coated steel rear cover plate.
-It will be either textured white or textured black, as specified in the finishes list above.
+It will be either textured white or textured black, according to the best aesthetic match for the finish in question.

 International.
 I am now offering the ability to pay for calculated duties and taxes in advance with your order rather than having to sort it out with your customs authorities on delivery.
 I'm sorry to report that I'm not able to under-declare the value of the items in your order, whether or not to you opt for pre-paid duties.
 However, to have full control over your customs declaration, you can always use a US-based proxy shipping/forwarding service.